xiaolng/weekly_report/weekly_report_0628.md

 [Probabilistic Programming in Python using PyMC](https://arxiv.org/abs/1507.08050) :  A step-by-step guide to do model fitting by  pymc3.

-[TDE](https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-30574/bricman_tde_wfd.pdf):  Disscuss the requirements for LSST to detect TDEs.
+[TDEs with LSST](https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-30574/bricman_tde_wfd.pdf):  Disscuss the requirements for LSST to detect TDEs.

 ### 1.2 Code Written